JoseOcasio1994/PolyAtomic-VR/README.md

 * Atoms can combine when they collide
 * Goal - Complete a level by creating the requested compound and throwing into the correct vortex

-# About Us
-* The Florida Entertainment Academy is a graduate school at the University of Central Florida.
-FIEA brings programmers, artists and producers together to learn industry best practices and get hands on experience developing video games of all kinds.

-* Polyatomic was our primary assignment for a second-semester course known as gamelab.
-For this class we were tasked with creating a game with a purpose that goes beyond entertainment.
-The gamelab projects this year range from a mobile game which aims to improve VA hospital janitorial training, to a VR Russian folklore game designed to teach children empathy.

-* Polyatomic was originally conceived as a quantum physics-themed VR rhythm game with elemental power ups.
-After the initial pitch, our small but dedicated team was formed and pre-production began in earnest.
-Polyatomic was always intended to be valuable and appealing to young students of science, giving them the unique opportunity to “hold” and interact with atomic and subatomic particles.
-But it soon became clear that anything beyond the simplest concepts from quantum physics would be lost on our target audience.
-Thus the decision was made to focus on concepts which are often associated with chemistry: the periodic table of elements, covalent and ionic bonds, and molecular geometry.

 ![Elements](/Resources/Elements.png?raw=true)

 ![Compounds](/Resources/Compounds.png?raw=true)

 # Playtesting